k97/jnana/_work/resconnect.md

   url: "/assets/blog/shell-grunt/cover.png"
 ---

-The ResConnect was the first major application I got to work in Emirates Airlines when I joined in 2015.
-This case-study is to share my perspective as a front-end developer while on the product with our customized version of the design sprint.
+The Emirates Connect also known as ResConnect was the first major application I got to work in Emirates Airlines when I joined in 2015.
+This case-study is to share my perspective as a UX Engineer while working on the product with our adapted version of the design sprint.

 ### Overview